-It is not necessary to include a variable in the model for GDP since GDP is a simple summary 'variable' that can be calculated from the simulation results.
-However it is convenient in some circumstances, e.g., while benchmarking a recursive dynamic model, to include GDP as a variable.
+It is not necessary to include a variable in the model for GDP or ABSORPTION (ABSORP) since they are simple summary 'variables' that can be calculated from the simulation results.
+However, it is convenient in some circumstances, e.g., while benchmarking a recursive dynamic model, to include GDP and ABSORP as variables.
 In this model GDP is included as a variable that is calculated from the expenditure side, i.e., domestic absorption (valued a purchaser prices) plus exports (valued at basic prices) less imports (valued at basic prices), (C11).
+Absorption (final domestic demand) is defined in C12.